tholden/dynareOBC/README.md

 http://enim.wiwi.hu-berlin.de/vwl/wtm2/mitarbeiter/meyer-gohde/stochss_main.pdf.
 dynareOBC also incorporates code taken from the aforementioned nonlinear moving average toolkit, by Hong Lan and Alexander Meyer-Gohde.
+Additionally, dynareOBC incorporates code for nested Gaussian cubature that is copyright Alan Genz and Bradley Keister, 1996, code for LDL decompositions that is copyright Brian Borchers, 2002, code for kernel density estimation that is copyright Zdravko Botev, 2007, code for displaying a progress bar that is copyright Antonio Cacho, "Stefan" and Jeremy Scheff, 2014, and code for the CMAES algorithm that is copyright Hansen, 2012.

 Usage: dynareOBC FILENAME[.mod,.dyn] [OPTIONS]